craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	- GME-049-C4 instances are to be released to the Guild of Merchants within 3 weeks of their processing.

 	GME-049 is a collective identifier for the objects that qualify under the following designation classes:
-		- GME-049-C1 are instance objects capable of instantly forming and collapsing a Type-2 Planar Gate pointed at one infinite Consistant Extraplanar Instance at the will of it's wielder.
+		- GME-049-C1 are instance objects capable of instantly forming and collapsing a Type-2 Planar Gate pointed at one infinite Consistant Extraplanar Instance within a radius of and at the will of it's wielder.
-		- GME-049-C2 are instance objects capable of forming a Type-2 Planar Gate pointed at one infinite Consistant Extraplanar Instance, and capable of manipulating the pysical size of their own Gate Entrance within a radius of 3', extending the physical size of the instance's Gate Entrance.
+		- GME-049-C2 are instance objects capable of forming a Type-2 Planar Gate pointed at one infinite Consistant Extraplanar Instance, and capable of manipulating the size of their own Gate Entrance.
 		- GME-049-C3 are instance objects capable of forming a Type-2 Planar Gate pointed at one infinite Consistant Extraplanar Instance, and incapable of manipulating the size of their own Gate Entrance.
 		- GME-049-C4 are instance objects capable of forming a Type-2 Planar Gate pointed at one finite Consistant Extraplanar Instance, and incapable of manipulating the size of their own Gate Entrance.